Creating a Social Media Marketing Plan for Educational Institutions

 Now let us understand these steps in detail to write a social media marketing plan.

 Step 1: Setting social media marketing objectives and goals

 Integrating clearly defined goals and objectives with your overall marketing strategy allows you to set measurable targets to achieve through social media campaigns.
 Without setting goals and objectives, you can never track your social media return on investment (ROI).

 Make sure that your social media marketing strategy is aligned to support institutional goals.
 By doing so it becomes easy to get top management on board with your efforts.

 In order to make your social media marketing plan effective you will need some metrics to measure its success.
-For this you will have to focus on key components such as leads generated, web referrals, conversion rate, and increase in follower base.
-These will further have to be mapped with cost of procuring leads and final conversions.
+For this, you will have to focus on key components such as leads generated, web referrals, conversion rate, and increase in follower base.
+These will further have to be mapped with the cost of procuring leads and final conversions.
 Do not forget your audience while writing the marketing plan.
 Maintain deadlines for campaign follow-ups.

 Step 2: Choose the network that best suits your requirement

 For maintaining your regular online presence it is not important to be present everywhere.
 Choose social networks that best meet the interest of your target audience.
 If you still do not have a profile on these platforms, create one.
 Our ASMA report surveys of previous years categorically reveal that Facebook has been the most preferred social network when it comes to students.
 In case you already have created social media profiles on each network, then focus on enhancing their outreach and impact to meet your goals.